 - Allow about one hour to pass before allowing children to play in areas that have been treated.

-If adulticiding is necessary, the City typically receives at least 24 hours’ notice of areas to be treated, and in turn, we use ALERT Franklin County, our website and social media to inform affected residents.
-We recommend that you check the City’s website regularly for the most current information, as well as Franklin County Public Health’s website.
+If adulticiding is necessary, the City typically receives at least 24 hour notice of areas to be treated, and in turn, we use our website, email database and social media to inform affected residents.
+It’s also possible for residents to register for Mosquito Spraying Updates directly from FCPH.